 The original Globe Theatre was built in 1599 by Shakespeare’s playing company.
 It was destroyed by a fire in 1613 A second Globe Theatre was constructed in 1614 but was closed in 1642.
 Today’s Globe Theatre opened in 1997 and is a replica of the historic playhouse; a 360 degree auditorium with no roof over the central courtyard.

 As well as staging works by Shakespeare, the theatre stages new writing, music concerts, film screenings and more.
 Guided tours of the theatre take place every week Thursday – Sunday.

 Where: 21 New Globe Walk, Bankside, SE1 9DT.
 Mansion House is the nearest tube station.

 Need to know: The theatre is open to the elements to make sure to dress accordingly!

-The British Library is a great way to spend a rainy day in London.
+The British Library is a great way to spend a rainy day in London with teens.
 Founded in 1753, the library is home to the King’s Library where some of the world’s most important and rare texts are stored, including a copy of the Magna Carta.

 Where: 98 Euston Road NW1 2DB.
 Kings Cross is the closest tube station.

 Need to know: The library often holds interesting exhibits and events too.